Skip to content

 New Voices First Pamphlet Award winner 2022

-Following a wildfire words/Frosted Fire tradition, Bethan will be invited to act as a triage judge for the New Voices 2023 competition, reading entries and considering them for a longlist of potential winners.
+Following a wildfire words/Frosted Fire tradition, Bethan was invited to act as a triage judge for the New Voices 2023 competition, reading entries and considering them for a longlist of potential winners.

 If you would like a copy of this remarkable book, you can order it here.